 Corps of Cadets Orientation & Registration

-Register for the Corps of Cadets and participate in an orientation session for parents and students.
-Session includes information on Corps housing, uniforms, meal plans, unit assignments, ROTC enrollment and Cadet Scholarships.
+Register for the Corps of Cadets and participate in an orientation session for families and students.
+Session includes information on Corps housing, uniforms, meal plans, unit assignments, ROTC enrollment and cadet scholarships.
+Registration will open at 12:00 p.m.

 Non-Traditional Student Resources